TomHarrop/tomharrop.github.io/resume.md

 **Harrop, T.W.R.**, Ud Din, I., Gregis, V., Osnato, M., Jouannic, S., Adam, H. and Kater, M. *Transcriptomic analysis of early developmental stages of the rice panicle.* Workshop in Molecular Mechanisms Controlling Flowering, 2015, Aiguablava, Spain.

 **Harrop, T.W.R.**, Batterham, P. and Daborn, P.J. *RNA interference of the Cytochrome P450 redox partners* Cpr *and* dare *uncovers novel P450 functions in* Drosophila melanogaster.
 The 50th Annual Drosophila Research Conference, 2009, Chicago, USA.

-## Other information

-Research

-:	My interests include plant and insect research related to agronomy, tools and techniques in bioinformatics and evolutionary and comparative biology.

-Technical

-:	Aside from daily use of `R`, `Python` and `bash` scripts, I also use `Markdown` regularly and have experience with `Perl`, `LaTeX`, `html` and `css`.
-I use `git` and `GitHub` for version control and strive to follow the principles of reproducible research when coding.
-I have used several different workload managers for cluster computing including `SGE` and and `LSF`, and I maintain an installation of `SLURM` on my personal workstation.

-:	I have experience in molecular biology techniques such as quantitative real-time PCR, cloning, nucleic acid extraction and cDNA library preparation, as well as classical genetic approaches with live organisms, such as transformation, crosses, microdissection and bioassays.

-About me

-:	Outside work I enjoy building and riding bicycles, social football and basketball, cooking, programming and technology.

-Awards

-:	**2006--2009**, Australian Postgraduate Award

 ----